QubesOS/qubes-doc/troubleshooting/uefi-troubleshooting.md

 2. At the end of `chainloader` line add `/mapbs /noexitboot`.
 3. Perform installation normally, but not reboot system at the end yet.
 4. Go to `tty2` (Ctrl-Alt-F2).
+5. Enable `/mapbs /noexitboot` on just installed system.
+This step differs between Qubes releases:

+    * for Qubes 3.1:

         5. Execute `mount | grep boot/efi` and note device name (first column).
 It should be something like `/dev/sda1`.
         6. Execute `efibootmgr -v`, search for `Qubes` entry and note its number (it should be something like `Boot0001` - `0001` is an entry number).
         7. Replace existing `Qubes` entry with modified one.
 Replace `XXXX` with entry number from previous step, `/dev/sda` with your disk name and `-p 1` with `/boot/efi` partition number):

                efibootmgr -b XXXX -B
                efibootmgr -v -c -u -L Qubes -l /EFI/qubes/xen.efi -d /dev/sda -p 1 "placeholder /mapbs /noexitboot"

         8. Compare new entry with the old one (printed in step 6) - it should only differ in additional options at the end.
+        9. Now you can reboot the system by issuing `reboot` command.

+    * for Qubes 3.2 or later:

+        5. Edit `/mnt/sysimage/boot/efi/EFI/qubes/xen.cfg` (you can use `vi` editor) and add to every kernel section:

+               mapbs=1
+               noexitboot=1

         9. Now you can reboot the system by issuing `reboot` command.

 System crash/restart when booting installer